coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/13.FAQ/item.md

 <h2>Automatic number fields are not sorting correctly.
 For example, I get TT1, TT11, TT12, TT2,... instead of TT1, TT2, TT3, ..., TT11, TT12</h2>
 </div>

-<h3>This is because it is not a numeric field but a text field due to the initial text prefix, the whole field is text and text sorts differently than numbers.
-In fact if you do an alphabetic or dictionary sort you will see that the order is correct.<br><br>
+<h3>This is because it is not a numeric field but a text field due to the initial text prefix, the whole field is text, and text sorts differently than numbers.
+In fact, if you do an alphabetic or dictionary sort you will see that the order is correct.<br><br>

 To fix this, the solution is to add as many zeros 0 as you think you will have numbers.
-For example, in the above case we could define the numeric part with a length of 3, so it would end up like this: TT001, TT002, TT003, …, TT011, TT012.
+For example, in the above cases we could define the numeric part with a length of 3, so it would end up like this: TT001, TT002, TT003, …, TT011, TT012.
 Which will sort correctly for the first 1000 autonumeric field values.<br><br>

 Since you most probably have an incorrect setup you can play around with this query, you will need to run multiple queries based on the Ticket number length.
 It will add 0's to the number.
 Thanks VTE</h3>